 AMYLOID PROTEINS AND MEMORY PROBLEMS

 Treating Alzheimer's disease early is vital.
 Damaging amyloid proteins, the hallmark of Alzheimer's disease, build up years before symptoms show and result in irreversible damage to the brain.
-For this reason, NTAD is focusing on detecting the disease at an earlier stage so that industry can develop treatments that stop the disease before symptoms start.
+For this reason, NTAD is focusing on detecting the disease at an earlier stage so that drug companies can develop treatments that stop the disease before symptoms start.

 BIOMARKERS FOR EARLY ALZHEIMER'S DISEASE

 Although it is still early in the NTAD study, interim findings from the Cambridge Biomedical Research Centre have identified subtle changes in brain cell activity that indicate early Alzheimer's disease.
-Follow up scans of the participants after a year has now started and will establish whether these biomarkers can be used to monitor which compounds slow brain cell decline.
+Follow-up scans of the participants after a year has now started and will establish whether these biomarkers can be used to monitor which compounds slow brain cell decline.

 RECRUITING VOLUNTEERS NEAR OXFORD FOR ALZHEIMER'S STUDY

-As part of the NTAD study, volunteers are given memory and blood tests and PET, MRI and MEG scans.
+As part of the NTAD study, volunteers are given memory and blood tests, and PET, MRI and MEG scans.
 Researchers ask a small number of participants to repeat their MEG scans after two weeks to check the reliability of results.
 After a year, the researchers will invite volunteers back for a follow-up scan.